A-Kastner/101repo/contributions/hibernate/README.md

 In addition to the wiki-listed developers and reviewers, these sources are acknowledged:

-* The Hibernate Tutorial by Red Hat Middleware LLC: http://www.hibernate.org/hib docs/v3/reference/en/html/tutorial.html
+* The Hibernate Tutorial by Red Hat Middleware LLC
 * Christian Bauer, Gavin King: Java Persistence with Hibernate.
 Manning Publications, 2006

 ### Changes for the contribution's documentation: